JPvRiel/docker-rsyslog/README.md

 - Assumes `TZ` is set and passes this along (see above).
 - Assumes or creates named volumes (`syslog_log`, `syslog_metrics`, `syslog_work`, `syslog_tls`).
 - The `syslog_metrics` volume will only be used if `rsyslog_impstats_log_file_enabled` env var is set to `on`.
+- Again, the host usernamespace and `SYS_NICE` capability are set to allow control of UDP input scheduling priority, but can be commented out.

 The volume name is forced (doesn't use the directory prefix).
 E.g. if run from a directory `docker-rsyslog`, then: